Skip to content

 Ergonomic adjustments

 If you spend most of your day typing or using a mouse, it’s crucial to have an ergonomic setup that reduces stress on your hands and wrists.
+This will help prevent the progression of hand and finger pain.
 Here are some expert recommendations:

 • Use a wrist rest pad to provide support while typing.